atzorvas/tzorvas.com/content/new-site.rst

 | Disqus_ for the comments
 | Sublime-text2_ with sublime-pelican_
 | sshfs_ for mounting the FS and editing remotely the files with sublime-text2.
+|
+| Github Ribbon added, now you can clone the source code.

 .. _Disqus: http://disqus.com/